nickpoorman/nickpoorman.github.io/2020-07-26-data-pipelines-part-2-retries/index.md

 ### Summary

 Hopefully, you can see the power of this pattern.
-By offloading any messages that are not acknowledged to the Auto scaling Retry Service, we ensure we don't lose messages.
+By offloading any messages that are not acknowledged to the auto scaling Retry Service, we ensure we don't lose messages.
 We are able to code our producers in a way that allows them to fall back onto the Retry Service, which will automatically take care of retrying the publishing messages to their original topic at a later time.
 With this pattern, any number of topics can be created with any number of consumers without adding any additional Streaming technologies between our producers and consumers.
 I’ve put together some code for what a retry service like this might look like.
 Feel free to [check it out on GitHub](https://github.com/nickpoorman/nats-requeue).